asutherland/taskolio/PROTOCOL.md

 Each item in the array should have the following fields:
 - focusSlotId: Unique (within the client) identifier for the focus slot.

-- parentDescriptor: TBD mechanism for non-'window-manager' clients to identify themselves in a way that allows mapping the focus slot to the container the window manager generates for the window.
+- parentDescriptors: Mechanism for non-'window-manager' clients to identify themselves in a way that allows mapping the focus slot to the container the window manager generates for the window.
 For 'window-manager' clients, this is used to identify the monitor so that human-friendly names can be attached for rule-making purposes.
+This information may redundantly duplicate what was sent in `helloMyNameIs`.

+  This is an array of zero or more objects whose keys and values will be serialized to string forms to attempt to match against data provided by the window-manager client.

+- relativePosition: The location of the focus slot within the top-level element named by the parentDescriptor.
+So for a single-window text-editor divided into panes/"columns", each pane would have the same parentDescriptor, but would be differentiated by the relativePositions which might be "left"/"right" or "left"/"middle"/"right" or "top"/"bottom" or maybe numeric identifiers (like vscode uses for column identifiers).

 #### thingsExist ####